God Symbols of Mars: Meaning of the God Mars and his Symbols

 This day in March typically marked the beginning of war campaigns.
 As war was kind of a big thing for the Romans, they logically created a party to launch the date (around mid-March).
 This was a time of cleaning and putting a good shine on battle weapons.
 Uniforms, chariots, horses, war trumpets and all manner of war implements were polished and blessed during this festival.

-If sacrificing pigs, and polishing your spear isn't on your top 10 list of party scenes, perhaps you can dig Mars’ symbolism in terms of a protective father figure.
+If sacrificing pigs, and polishing your spear isn’t on your top 10 list of party scenes, maybe you can dig Mars’ symbolism in terms of a protective father figure.

 As a patriarchal god, Mars is symbolic of fatherly themes such as: Provision, Security, Order, Teaching male-centric skills of the time (fighting, battle strategy, etc).